 It is purported that just living within the vicinity can have positive benefits for your health and wellbeing.
 The vivid bubblegum pink colour of the water in the salt lake has been attributed to a rare type of micro-algae that thrives in exceptionally salty conditions.

-The rare halophile algae produce a pink dye to help it to better absorb sunlight under the surface of the water.
+The rare halophile algae produce a pink dye to help improve sunlight absorption under the surface of the water.

 Salinas de Torrevieja is home to 2,000 flamingos during migratory seasons, and the town hall ensures that this wild habitat remains protected during critical periods to ensure that the magnificent wading birds can enjoy their fleeting season in the sun in complete safety.